-This summer, we hosted Jonathan Hung as our 2019 Kenan Fellow.
+In summer 2019, we hosted Jonathan Hung as our 2019 Kenan Fellow on the Scripps Florida campus.
 For eight weeks, Jonathan worked side-by-side with Eugene (Geno) Joeh, a graduate student on a glycoscience-related project.
 Jonathan describes his experience in the lab with this (unedited) blog post.

 MY SUMMER IN THE HUANG LAB